NSF-RESUME/2023_ParSocial_OSPREY_example/README.md

 ### Local Database

 postgres can be installed in a local Linux distribution using the distribution's package manager.
+A local database can be useful for testing and prototyping a workflow before running it on a shared HPC resource.
 Assuming postgres is installed and running as a system service, the following describes how to create an EQSQL DB.

 #### Create the database cluster